Iguazu Falls Tours

 Why Visit Iguazú Falls?

-Feel the breath of the world’s largest waterfall on your cheek and glimpse full rainbows in its spray with one of the most memorable experiences of your life – an Iguazú Falls tour.
+Feel the breath of the world’s largest waterfall system on your cheek and glimpse full rainbows in its spray with one of the most memorable experiences of your life – an Iguazú Falls tour.
 This staggering flight of foam cascades down a chain of hundreds of waterfalls across nearly three kilometers of Argentinian and Brazilian rainforest, cleaving a lush landscape in two and forming one of the most majestic natural wonders of the world.

 Get up close and personal with these phenomenal waterfalls on the upper and lower circuits of the Argentinian side, and witness breathtaking panoramic views of the Devil’s Throat canyon from the Brazilian side.
 For a unique experience, and perhaps the only way to truly admire the awesome scale of the Falls is to fly over them on a spectacular helicopter ride.